Illustration de couleurs

 – manufacture products that are less energy-intensive.

-• Illustration of a man holding a coin and a heart
+• picture of a man and a woman - boxe

 For companies